frocher/botnbot/backend/README.md

 ## Quickstart for development

-The backend relies on Figaro for environment variables.
-You must start to create an *application.yml* file in your *config* directory.
-You can find an *application.yml.sample* in the *config* directory to copy and adapt.
+The backend relies on [dotenv](https://github.com/bkeepers/dotenv) for environment variables.
+You must start by creating a *.env* file in your directory.
+You can find a *.env.sample* in the *root* directory to copy and adapt.

 With Ruby installed, run the following lines from the root of your project download: